 - Added price tags, even considering the font face for the labels to make things clean and uniform.

-- The boards were custom made by painting a couple of old cork boards white and adding an arm to the back to allow them to stand- also making them easy to put up and take down.
+- The boards were custom made by painting a couple of old cork boards white and adding an arm to the back to allow them to stand- inexpensive and also making them easy to set up and take down.

 - The boards were angled at around 45 degrees to make them visible to anyone who passed by, no matter where they were standing.

-- Offered a variety of seized and price prints- small postcards for a couple of pounds and larger A3 poster sized prints for people with a little more money to spend.
+- Offered a variety of different sized and priced prints- small postcards for a couple of pounds and larger A3 poster sized prints for people with a little more money to spend.

 - Overall fairly neat and tidy.
 Trying not to create too much of a barrier between myself and customers by boxing myself in with too many display panels above and around the table.

-Making back my initial outlay on a table display was unknown entity, so I chose to play it safe and work with a tight budget, and see how things went.
+To start with, I wasn’t sure if I would earn back my initial outlay on a table display, so I chose to play it safe and work with a tight budget, and see how things went.

 What are other’s tables like?